kefbytes/KefBytes_iOS_Best_Practices/README.md

 		*  Track Signups
 		*  Track App Views
 21. Block is a part of Objective-C syntax, which allows to pass a function to another function as a direct argument.
+22. Always provide error handling code to allow for graceful handling of errors

 ## XCode
 * The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.